Assistance Animal Policy

 Checking Out of the Residence Halls

-During examination week, students must leave within 24 hours of their last final or by 6:00 p.m. on the final day of exam week if they have a final exam on that day.
-Each student must check out with a Housing staff member and sign their Room Condition Form.
+During examination week, students must leave within 24 hours of their last final or by 4:00 p.m. on the day after the official final exam period ends.
+Each student must check out with a member of the Housing and Residential Life staff and complete their Room Condition Form.
 Students who fail to hand in their keys will be charged a lost key fee and students who do not checkout in the proper manner will be charged an improper check-out fee.
 For additional Closing information please see Closing Procedures.

 Microwave ovens are permitted in the residence halls.
 Open coils, hot plates, toasters, toaster ovens, and electric hot pots are prohibited.
 The Residential Life staff will confiscate items with open heating elements.
 Students living in areas equipped with kitchenettes should pay particular care when cooking to avoid any possible fires.